charleypeng/Nancy/README.md

+#NancyFx

+#Information
-#This is a fork from the Nancyfx project for personal change and usage.
+This is a fork from the Nancyfx project for personal change and usage.
+#Changes

-*added Httpstatus code for the Response.AsText extension *change the json serialier into Newtonsonf's Json.Net
+added Httpstatus code for the Response.AsText extension

+change the json serialier into Newtonsonf's Json.Net